JenniferMLe/Montgomery-County-Liquor-Sales/README.md

 more info <a href="https://en.wikipedia.org/wiki/Montgomery_County_Alcohol_Beverage_Services" target="_blank">here</a>.

 ### Dataset Terms and Definitions (from various sources)
+- <u>ABS</u>: Alcohol Beverage Services, previously called the Department of Liquor Control (DLC)
-- <u>Retail Sales</u>: Cases of product sold from DLC dispensaries
+- <u>Retail Sales</u>: Cases of product sold from ABS dispensaries
-- <u>Retial Transfers</u>: Cases of product transferred to DLC dispensaries
+- <u>Retial Transfers</u>: Cases of product transferred to ABS dispensaries
 - <u>Warehouse Sales</u>: Cases of product sold to MC licensees
 - <u>Beer/Wine Credit</u>: Credit or refund for returned, damaged, or unsellable products.
 - <u>NR</u>: Stands for Non-Returnable and typically refers to non-returnable bottles or packaging.